Wirecloud/wirecloud/docs/user_guide.md

 <img src="../images/user_guide/create_workspace/empty_workspace.png" srcset="../images/user_guide/create_workspace/empty_workspace.png 2x" alt="Empty workspace"/>

-Near the workspace name there is a button that you can click on to expand the workspace dropdown menu:
+Near the workspace name there is a button which you can click on to expand the workspace dropdown menu:

 <img src="../images/user_guide/create_workspace/workspace_menu.png" srcset="../images/user_guide/create_workspace/workspace_menu.png 2x" alt="Workspace menu"/>

-Once expanded, the menu shows a list of the already created workspaces (see *Workspace*, *My Multimedia Workspace* and *IssueTrouble* in the figure above) that allows you to quickly switch between them, followed by a list of options:
+Once expanded, the menu shows a list of the already created workspaces (see *Workspace*, *My Multimedia Workspace* and *IssueTrouble* in the figure above) which allows you to quickly switch between them, followed by a list of options:

 -   **New workspace** creates a new workspace